emmabritton/kotlin-rust-guide/src/references.md

 # References

-All variables can be passed as a reference by prefixing with a &:
+All variables can be passed as a reference by prefixing with a `&`, for example:
 ```rust
 fn main() {
 	let foo = 10;